kiwi0fruit/knitty/README.md

 chcp 65001 > NUL
 set PYTHONIOENCODING=utf-8

-set IN=doc.md
-set YML=metadata.yml
+set in=doc.md
 set R=-f markdown
 set W=-t html --standalone --self-contained

-pandoc-filter-arg %W% | call .\setvar T type "%IN%" | pre-knitty "%IN%" --yaml "%YML%" | ^ pandoc %R% -t json | ^ knitty %T% "%IN%" %R% %W% | ^ pandoc -f json %W% -o "%IN%.html"
+pandoc-filter-arg %W% | call .\setvar t type "%in%" | pre-knitty | ^
+pandoc %R% -t json | ^
+knitty %t% "%in%" %R% %W% | ^
+pandoc -f json %W% -o "%in%.html"
 ```

 Before v0.5.0 Knitty supported conversion to ipynb via Notedown but since v0.5.0 it is adapted to be used with Pandoc >=2.6.
-You can learn how to convert to ipynb via Pandoc [**here**](https://pandoc.org/MANUAL.html#creating-jupyter-notebooks-with-pandoc).
+You can learn how to convert to ipynb via Pandoc [**here**](https://pandoc.org/MANUAL.html#creating-jupyter-notebooks-with-pandoc) (optionally: [install Pandoc in Python](https://github.com/kiwi0fruit/py-pandoc)).

 Worth mentioning that you can use it together with [pandoc-crossref](https://github.com/lierdakil/pandoc-crossref) (see [install instructions](https://github.com/kiwi0fruit/py-pandoc-crossref)).
 You may also need to tune output format in Pandoc and execute the notebook.
 See example without Knitty: